JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 The actual output produced by running the "script" is compared to the expected result and any difference will result in [`makedocs`](@ref) throwing an error and terminating.

+As with [`@example`-block](@ref)s you can hide source code by appending `# hide` to the line.

+!!! note
-Note that the amount of whitespace appearing above and below the `# output` line is not significant and can be increased or decreased if desired.
+    The amount of whitespace appearing above and below the `# output` line is not significant and can be increased or decreased if desired.

 ## REPL Examples